 All food is freshly prepared in the kitchen.
 The kitchen staff source as many of the ingredients locally from the farm produce as well as the kitchen garden.
 Typically fresh fruit, cereals and a variety of cooked breakfast, home-made buffet lunches and three-course dinners in the dining room or under the stars.
 Laragai House can cater for all food preferences and allergies – please inform us about any dietary requirements prior to arrival.

 COMMUNICATION & ELECTRICITY

 Laragai runs on a generator from 6-10am and 6pm-midnight; however through batteries and an inverter system, power is available 24-hrs.
 Flashlights are provided in the rooms.
 Voltage: 220 V. Outlet: Square 3-pin.
 There is mobile phone service and mobile internet service.
-Wi-Fi is available.
+Strong Wi-Fi is available throughout the house.

 Laragai is open all year round.
 Borana has warm days and cool nights with daytime temperatures between 24-28°C. Warm clothing is recommended for early mornings and evenings.
 Weather patterns are increasingly hard to predict, however you can expect the rains to come twice a year in November and late March to the end of May.
 These generally comprise of clear days punctuated by short heavy rain storms.

 By Road: Laragai is a 4-hour drive from Nairobi and a 1-hour drive from Nanyuki.
 By Air: Daily scheduled Safarilink and Airkenya flights from Nairobi Wilson Airport to neighbouring Lewa Downs (1-hour drive from Laragai).
 There is an airstrip on Borana Conservancy for charter flights, a 10-minute drive from the house.
 Laragai House also has its own helicopter landing site and airstrip next to the property.